 By law, associations must provide homeowners with reasonable accommodations.
 Homeowners can request reasonable accommodations if they feel the association is lacking.
 For instance, a disabled person might ask the HOA to put in a wheelchair ramp at the entrance of the clubhouse.

 While HOAs must comply with federal law, you must still have a policy regulating how requests are made.
-Ask the homeowner to identify what they need and why they don’t need.
-You can request for supporting documents if the disability is not immediately visible.
+Ask the homeowner to identify what they need and why they need it.
+You can request supporting documents if the disability is not immediately visible.
 However, some state laws dictate that HOAs must not request such documents if the disability is obvious.

-Depending on state laws, your HOA may need to perform background checks on prospective employees and homeowners.
+Depending on state laws, your HOA may need to perform background checks on prospective employees, homeowners, or tenants.
 Some states even penalize associations that fail to conduct such checks.
 However, due to the Fair Housing Act, you must be careful about what you ask.
 When constructing your background check policy, it is best to consult with an HOA attorney to protect both your association and its members.